 Tuition is $60 each or $150 for all 3.

-We'll meet on Zoom and recordings will be provided so you're welcome to join us even if you cannot attend live.
+We'll meet live on Zoom.
+Recordings will be provided to all who register, so you're welcome to join us even if you cannot attend live.

 We aim to create a nourishing refuge of deep care, exquisite experiential support, and potent practices for like-hearted companions who care deeply about our world.